chandy619/file-permissions/README.md

 <img width="285" alt="image" src="https://github.com/chandy619/file-permissions/assets/144288806/46c8f441-e9df-49f1-b9a5-4b8d16329b6b">
 </p>
 <p>
-Now, go back to DC-1, in Active Directory (AD), we will create a new Organizational Unit (OU) name '_SECURITY_GROUPS'.
+Next, go back to DC-1, in Active Directory (AD), we will create a new Organizational Unit (OU) named '_SECURITY_GROUPS'.
 Within the new OU, create a new group called 'ACCOUNTANTS'.
-Next, open up File Explorer to set permissions to the 'accounting' folder.
+Then, open up File Explorer to set permissions to the 'accounting' folder.
 Right-click folder > 'Sharing' tab > type in 'ACCOUNTANTS' > 'Add' button > set permission level to 'Read/Write' > 'Share' button.
 We have essentially allowed members of the 'ACCOUNTANTS' group access to the 'accounting' folder.
 </p>
 <br />